Benbenami7/OS-Project/README.md

 ## Synchronization Choice

-Milestone 6 uses one POSIX named semaphore per graph node.
-Named semaphores were chosen because they are POSIX, require no extra libraries beyond the normal POSIX toolchain flags, are inherited cleanly across `fork`, and can be explicitly closed and unlinked by the parent at exit.
+Milestone 6 uses one POSIX named semaphore per graph node, while Milestone 7 uses one private POSIX named semaphore per traveler.
+Named semaphores were chosen because they are POSIX compliant, require no extra libraries beyond the normal POSIX toolchain flags, are inherited cleanly across `fork`, and can be explicitly closed and unlinked by the parent at exit.